Hope For The "Undermothered" Child

 In Part III Healing Mother Wounds, Jasmin explains the healing process, connecting with mother figures, doing inner work with your child within.
 She touches on therapy and bodywork in the healing process and practical strategies for healing.

 The last chapter is devoted to changing the story.
-It's a great chapter to read after you understand your own healing.
+It's a great chapter to read after you have worked on your own healing.
 When you are able to heal, you will be able to see and empathize with your mother's story and learn how to best navigate your relationship with her going forward.

-If you would like to learn more about healing maternal wounds, Jasmin's book, The Emotionally Absent Mother, is a great resource.
+If you are ready to begin your journey of healing mother wounds, Jasmin's book, The Emotionally Absent Mother, is a great resource.
 You will enjoy reading her work.
-It's not easy to digest.
-You have to read it at your own pace, but everyone I've recommended it to and who has read it agrees - it's great work!
+It is not easy to digest, so you have to read it at your own pace, but everyone I've recommended it to and who has read it, agrees - it's great work!

 Dr. Chris